 The unique facts and circumstances of your case, and the quality of your evidence, will determine the outcome of your request.
 Having a disability lawyer helping you through the process of requesting accommodations can support the initial success of your request.

 If your employer wrongfully denied your reasonable request for accommodation and you cannot perform your job and ensure losses, you may have the right to seek damages.
 Your disability attorney can pursue compensation for the lost wages and future earnings that the wrongful denial will result in, leading to the fullest possible compensation for your losses.

 Both California law and the ADA protect your right to receive reasonable accommodations in qualifying circumstances, and Haeggquist & Eck are here to ensure you receive what the law entitles you to.

 Having an experienced discrimination attorney on your side is critical if you plan to allege disability discrimination against your employer or a potential employer.
 Your disability should not result in you losing your job or reassignment to a less productive position when your employer can put reasonable accommodations in place so you may continue working.

 The process of challenging disability discrimination can be complex and might require court action.
-An employment attorney on your side will even the playing field and support the best possible outcome and fullest legal recovery possible.Reach out to Haeggquist and Eck now at (619) 342-8000 for your free consultation to discuss your disability discrimination or accommodation concerns.
+An employment attorney on your side will even the playing field and support the best possible outcome and fullest legal recovery possible.Reach out to Haeggquist and Eck now at (619) 342-8000 for your free case evaluation to discuss your disability discrimination or accommodation concerns.
 We’re ready to help employees in your position.